bihius/ClearView/README.md

 # ClearView
-Just another ML for detecting and classifing objects on images
+Just another ML for detecting and classifing objects on images packed in simple web gallery.
+This project is a part of the python course at the University DSW.

+# Description
+The project is a image gallery that allows the user to upload images and then the system will detect and classify the objects on the image.
+The project is using the EfficientDet model for object detection and classification.

+# TODO

+- [X] Choose a model [EfficientDet]
+- [ ] Chose database
+- [ ] GUI interface (django or flask)
+- [ ] Dockerize the project
+- [ ] Create report for the project

+# Instruction

+1. Clone the repository